sunng87/lein-jlink/README.md

 ### Assembling

-By running `lein jlink assemble`, we call out to Leiningen to create an uberjar and then move it into the custom runtime image directory.
+By running `lein jlink assemble`, we call out to Leiningen to create an uberjar and then move it into the custom runtime image directory and then create scripts to launch your project.
 Once this step is complete, your image will have everything it needs to run your application.
 You can test it out from the console.

     $ cd image
     $ bin\java -jar my-uberjar.jar

 Your application will launch and it will have access to all of the required modules.

+### Packaging

+Lastly you may package your custom runtime, uberjar and launcher scripts into one archive for distribution.

+    $ leink jlink package

+The plugin will create a GZIPped TARball of the image by default, if you need a ZIP archive you can set the `:jlink-archive` key to `"zip"`.

 ### Create a Docker Image